-In an ideal world healthy food would be available en masse no matter your geographic region or socio economic class.
-Of course, reality falls quite short of that lofty ideal.
-It’s well known that many of the highest quality health and wellness items do come at a premium, but would you rather pay the cost up front at the grocery store or kick those payments down the road to your medical practitionerâ€™s office?
+In an ideal world, healthy food would be available en masse no matter your geographic region, or social class.
+Of course, reality falls quite short of that dream, and many of the highest quality health and wellness items come at a premium.
+But thinkâ€”would you rather pay the cost up front at the grocery store or down the road to your medical practitionerâ€™s office?

-Letâ€™s face it – unless you can afford your own personal shopper (in which case you probably donâ€™t care much about clipping coupons anyway), most people are too busy to shop around four or five different grocery and health stores to get the best prices.
+Letâ€™s face it, unless you can afford your own personal shopper (in which case you probably donâ€™t care much about clipping coupons anyway), most people are too busy to hop from four or five different grocery and health stores to get the best prices.
 As a new mom, those days of hanging out in health food aisles reading labels are but a fond, distant memory.

-- Do Your Homework – This is numero uno for a reason.
+This tip is number one for a reason.
 You need to do some initial research to figure out where you can get the best price on a favorite herb or mushroom growing kit.
-How anyone was able to do this pre-Google, I have no idea.
-But now, all you have to do is punch in what you’re interested in and viola!
-You’ll be able to scan multiple sites that carry that item and compare to see whoâ€™s offering the best deal.
-Three out of four times you’ll find the best pricesÂ here. đź™‚
+How anyone was able to do this pre-Google, I have no idea!
+Now, all you have to do is search a product and viola!
+You can scan multiple sites and compare to see whoâ€™s offering the best deal.
+Nine times out of ten, youâ€™ll find the best pricesÂ here. đź™‚

-- Be a Saavy Shopper – Companies realize that there is a booming market for health and wellness items.
+Companies realize that there is a booming market for health and wellness items.
 The competition is fiercer than ever, with many brands now offering their ownÂ private labelÂ versions of your favorite products at a cheaper price in order to undercut the competition.
-Just check the labels.
-If the ingredients in the â€śgenericâ€ť line are the same as those in your fancy brand name offering, you’re essentially getting the same exact product for a fraction of the price.
+ALWAYS check the labels.
+If the ingredients in the â€śgenericâ€ť line are the same as those the brand name is offering, youâ€™re essentially getting the same exact product for a fraction of the price.

-- DIY Baby! – This is probably my favorite way to save because you save money, learn something new and get the pride and satisfaction of knowing that YOU made something with your own two hands.
-You just gotta know where to get supplies.
-Whether youâ€™re canning, making personal care products, dabbling in aromatherapy or brewing some booch (kombucha, that is), Lucky has got you covered.
+This is probably my favorite method because you save money, learn something new and get the pride and satisfaction of knowing that YOU made something with your own two hands.
+You just need to know where to get supplies.
+Whether youâ€™re canning, making personal care products, dabbling in aromatherapy or brewing some booch (kombucha, that is), DIYing is an effective and fun way to save!

-- Pay Attention to Holidays – You can rest assured that during major holidays like Independence Day, Cyber Monday, Thanksgiving and Labor Day, online health suppliers offer some pretty sweet site-wide sales.
+You can rest assured that during major holidays like Independence Day, Cyber Monday, Thanksgiving and Labor Day, online health suppliers offer some pretty sweet site-wide sales.
 Take advantage of these times to order big ticket items that youâ€™ve been eyeing up but have yet to take the plunge on.
 I saved big on what I call the â€śmother of all yoga matsâ€ť by waiting until Memorial Day to order.

-- Check Your Inbox – Online health and wellness sites offer weekly and monthly sales constantly.
+Online health and wellness sites offer weekly and monthly sales constantly.
 Itâ€™s hard to keep up with the constant blitz of promotional emails, but it does pay to open them from time to time.
 You could be missing out on saving an extra 10% off your favorite brands or getting the newest products to hit the health scene for an extra 15% off.
 I know my mom friends were totally in awe of my Calm-A-Mama drops formulated to eliminate tension and promote positive vibes (even during teething.)